Credit by Examination and Advanced Placement

 12

-AP Physics Exam Limitation: Maximum 8 quarter/ 5.3 semester for all Physics exams
+AP Physics Exam Limitation: Maximum 5.3 semester/8 quarter for all Physics exams

-Traditional Associate degree: Students should be aware that AP test credit is evaluated by corresponding it to an equivalent PCC course, e.g., HIST 007A.
+PCC Major Requirements: Students should be aware that AP exam credit is evaluated by corresponding it to an equivalent PCC course, e.g., HIST 007A.
 A student who receives AP credit and then takes the equivalent PCC course will have the unit credit for such duplication deducted prior to being awarded the Associate degree.
-Credit by Advanced Placement exam is noted and listed on a student’s transcript, with units assigned and a grade of “Passing”.
+Credit by AP exam is noted and listed on a student’s transcript, with units assigned and a grade of “Passing”.

-CSU GE: The Advanced Placement examinations may be incorporated into the certification of CSU General Education-Breath requirements by any certifying institution.
+CSU GE: AP exams may be incorporated into the certification of CSU General Education-Breath requirements by any certifying institution.
 All CSU campuses will accept the minimum units shown and apply them toward fulfillment of the designated General Education-Breath area if the examination is included as part of a full or subject-area certification.
 Please note that individual CSU campuses may choose to grant more units than those specified toward completion of General Education-Breath requirements.

 College Level Examination Program